 - Activities such as buddy reading, and cross-classroom Spanish-language games unite classrooms.

-- Weekly community meeting and community snack bring everyone together as a school community.
+- Weekly community meetings bring everyone together as a school community.

 - An annual instructional theme engages the whole school in project-based collaborative learning and gives students an opportunity to share what they have learned across classrooms.